Saving Lives One Swab at a Time: Mid-Atlantic Region

 Members of the Sathya Sai Centers of Jersey City, Flushing, Manhattan and Bridgewater in the Mid-Atlantic Region conducted Bone Marrow Registry Drives in the month of September 2018 to help find a bone marrow donor for a member of the South Asian Community who was diagnosed with leukemia.

 The drives were organized in collaboration with DKMS, a bone marrow registry organization based in New York City.
 DKMS is an international nonprofit organization dedicated to the fight against blood cancer and blood disorder by recruiting bone marrow donors.
 For this particular bone marrow drive, DKMS provided the necessary training, supplies and paperwork to Sai Center members who had volunteered to take the lead in conducting the drives.
 Sai Center members also collaborated with the local communities to promote awareness of the bone marrow drives and hence, increase donor participation.
-For example, the Mayor and County officials of North Bergen, the Department of Health of North Bergen and the local temple committee members all showed their support by helping with outreach and their participation in the events.
+The Mayor and County officials of North Bergen, the Department of Health of North Bergen and the local temple committee members all showed their support by helping with outreach and their participation in the events.

 A total of 125 registrants from the South Asian Community were recruited at the drives, which could mean potentially saving 125 lives at some point time in the future